secureai-sneha/soc-pipeline/challenge-1/README.md

-# SOC Logging Pipeline — Proof of Concept
+# The Secure Pipe Architect

 ## What this does